DiegoRSousa/kubernetes/README.md

 Is a higher-level abstraction used to ensure that a specified number of identical pod replicas are running at all time.
 ReplicaSets are often used for achieving high avalilability, load balancing, and scaling applications within a Kubernetes cluster.

 ### Deployment

+Is a ReplicaSet providing declarative update for pods and ReplicaSets